Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

-# Widget application
+# Widget Application

 The widget applications are commonly used in applications like home screen or lock screen.
-The .NET Tizen API provides two class that allows you to implement widget applications:
+The .NET Tizen API provides the following two classes that allows you to implement widget applications:

 1. [NUIWidgetApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIWidgetApplication.html)
 2. [WidgetApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WidgetApplication.html)